Not All Fans Are Influencers

 Now, starting your influencer outreach efforts with someone who already knows and loves your brand is awesome.
 But don’t assume that just because someone loves your brand that they can get others to do it well.
 Maybe, like me, they’re weird and reclusive hermits who only emerge by night and never talk to anyone.
 Maybe they have a demanding job that keeps them on the road and doesn’t give them exposure to a wide group of people.
 Maybe they’re on social media but their following is minuscule.
 There are many reasons that someone might not be a good influencer, even if they buy your product like gangbusters.

 And, conversely, someone might be an awesome influencer, even if they don’t know your brand from a hole in the ground.
 Maybe it’s an influential mom blogger who can now rave to her followers about your food product.
 Maybe it’s a chamber of commerce president who can talk about how fabulous your consulting services are to any and all who might listen.
 Maybe it’s a celebrity endorser.
-Sending those people some free product, getting them involved with a VIP experience or otherwise making them feel special can earn you a powerful super fan…who’s also an influencer.
+Sending those people some free product, getting them involved with a VIP experience, or otherwise making them feel special can earn you a powerful super fan…who’s also an influencer.

 Note, this does not give you permission to ignore your existing super fans.
 Every now and then, throw them a coupon, send them a letter, let them know you know who they are and you appreciate what they do.
 But don’t stake your marketing on them.
 For that, make sure you’re identifying real, strong influencers.

+Are you leveraging influencer marketing in 2020?
 If you are looking for help developing your influencer marketing strategy we would love to help!